Ksriramya/GRIP/README.md

 # GRIP
-Tasks done by me as Data Science and Business analytics Intern in the SPark Foundation.
+Tasks done by me as Data Science and Business analytics Intern in The Spark Foundation Intenship program.